degD/SuperSimpleMetronome/README.md

 # SuperSimpleMetronome
 A barebones React Native metronome app without any bloat.
 Made for some learning experience.
 Use at your own risk.
 It does support the following features:
-* Dynamic theme change by device color scheme
+* Dynamic theme change by device color scheme changes
 * Input validation
 * BPM and beat number modifications